 ArQule is a personalized medicine company working in the oncology space to develop treatments that target specific mutations.
 The Massachusetts-based company faces many challenges in this space, including one that is common to many cancer treatments.
-The company found that as is common to many cancer treatments, when it increased the dosage of its treatment, there was an increase in efficacy.
+When ArQule increased the dosage of its treatment, there was an increase in efficacy.
 Unfortunately, there was also an increase in the level of toxicity.
 This dilemma left the company unsure about its next course of action.

 “At that time, we were approached by a group at the NIH which informed us they found the exact same mutation occurring in patients with an ultra-rare overgrowth disease,” says Dr. Brian Schwartz, CMO for ArQule.
 “The disease is Proteus syndrome, which was formerly known as Elephant Man’s disease.
 They had been working on that disease for years and hoped that we could partner to help those patients.”